-- leave, whichever is sooner, to request that his or her illness on vacation be charged to sick-healthcare leave. - c.
-The agency/department shall be under no obligation to extend the vacation beyond the original scheduled vacation ending date. - d.
-Upon the employee's return to work, the employee must furnish the agency/department with a certificate signed by a licensed physician or registered nurse stating the nature of the medical condition and the period of disablement. - 7.5.
-Absence from duty because of personal emergencies or personal business not to exceed thirty (30) working hours during the fiscal year. - 8.6.
-An absence due to an air pollution alert which prevents the employee from traveling to his or her work location. - 7.
-Absence due to exposure to a contagious disease when quarantine is imposed by health authorities or when it is determined by a physician designated by the County that the presence of the employee on duty would endanger the health of others. - Absence from duty because of personal emergencies or personal business not to exceed thirtyforty (430) working hours during the fiscal year. - 9.
-Up to eight (8) hours of sick-healthcare leave per fiscal year may be donated as a part of the County's Catastrophic Leave Donation plan. - C. Prohibited Uses of Sick-Healthcare Leave - Sick Healthcare leave shall not be applied to: - 4. a.
-Absence caused by illness or injury to a member of the employee's family except as provided in B.4., B.5., B.6., or B.8. above. - 2. b.
-Absences which occur on a County holiday. - 2.
-Sick-Healthcare leave shall not be used for circumstances not specified in this Article, unless required by law.
+- 7.8.
+Absence from duty because of personal emergencies or personal business not to exceed forty (40)thirty (30) working hours during the fiscal year. - 9.
+An absence due to an air pollution alert which prevents the employee from traveling to his or her work location. - 8.10.Up to eight (8) hours of sick leave per fiscal year may be donated as a part of the County's Catastrophic Leave Donation plan.

+C. Prohibited Uses of Sick Leave

+Sick leave shall not be applied to:

+- 1. Absence caused by illness or injury to a member of the employee's family except as provided in B.4., B.5., B.6., B.7., or B.98., above. - 2.
+Absences which occur on a County holiday.

+D. General Provisions

-- 1. In any use of sick_healthcare leave, an employee's account shall be charged to the nearest quarter hour. - Except as prohibited by law an employee may be required to furnish a certificate issued by a licensed physician or registered nurse or other satisfactory evidence of illness, injury, medical condition or medical or dental office calls when the agency/department has notified the employee in advance of such a requirement or when the employee has been under the care of a physician.
+- 1. In any use of sick leave, an employee's account shall be charged to the nearest quarter hour. - 2.
+An employee may be required to furnish a certificate issued by a licensed physician or registered nurse or other approved evidence of illness, injury, medical condition or medical or dental office calls when the agency/department has notified the employee in advance of such a requirement or when the employee has been under the care of a physician.